distsys-labs/deftly-express/README.md

 		[root]: '', // root directory for relative path
 		[lastModified]: true, // sets Last-Modified header based on file system
 		[inline]: false, // when true, no user dialog will appear
-		[stream]: ,// a file stream to pipe to the response },
+		[stream]: ,// a stream to pipe to the response
+	},
 	stream: { // used when sending back a stream
 		[type]: , // content-type, defaults to octet-stream